 Activities that provide a reasonable level of physical challenge and elevate the heart rate.
 Focused on more active pursuits including multisport tours.
 Travelers may be active 5-7 hours total each day.
 Recommended for travelers with active lifestyles.

-Welcome to Anchorage, the gateway to some of Alaska’s finest parks and cycling trails.
-Your trip begins with a midday welcome meeting with your guide and fellow travelers.
+Welcome to Alaska!
+Your adventure begins in Anchorage – the gateway to some of Alaska’s finest parks and cycling trails.
+You’ll have a welcome meeting at noon today with your trip leader to meet your fellow travelers.
 Afterward, enjoy a warm-up ride along the paved Tony Knowles Coastal Trail as it hugs the shore of Cook Inlet from downtown Anchorage through coastal marshes and over forested hills, with great views of Mount Susitna along the way.
-At 32kms (20 miles), it’s a ride that will give you a great taste of the amazing scenery that Anchorage has to offer.
-After the ride, you’re free to freshen up and head out to the vibrant downtown area, where you may like to enjoy dinner at one of the restaurants.
-If you wish for additional excursions during your time in Anchorage, pick from the following optional activities and contact us for current excursion pricing.
+After, you’re free to freshen up and head out to the vibrant downtown, where you might like to enjoy dinner at one of the restaurants.

-Today’s riding distance is approximately 32kms (20 miles) along a mostly flat paved bike path.
+Today’s riding distance is approximately 32 kilometers (20 miles) along a mostly flat paved bike path.

 After an early breakfast, settle back and enjoy the drive along the Parks Highway to Denali National Park as you keep an eye out for caribou and other wildlife.
-Stop in charming Talkeetna to stretch your legs and perhaps enjoy a bite to eat before arriving at the park and go to the visitor center for a park safety overview before heading into the wilderness for your first hike.
-Wind through the spruce forest as you hike upwards on the spectacular Triple Lakes Trail, Denali’s longest trail, which has great views of Riley Creek and towering mountains in the distance before the first of the three Triple Lakes comes into view.
-From here, continue onwards if time permits or return to the trailhead and then back to the hotel for a relaxing evening.
+Stop in Talkeetna to stretch your legs and sit down for lunch with your group.
+When you arrive at the park – home to the tallest peak in North America – you’ll go to the visitor center for a safety overview, then out into the wilderness for your first hike.
+The routes here will vary depending on the weather and the preference of your group.

 Included Activities: